machbase/machbase-neo/index.md

 ## Tutorials

-[Let's make waves](./docs/letsmakewaves/00.index.md) tutorial is a good starting point.
+[Tutorial Waves](./docs/tutorial-waves/00.index.md) tutorial is a good starting point.

 [Raspberry PI as IoT server](./docs/tutorials/raspi-server.md) shows how to install machbase-neo on Raspberry PI and utilize it as an IoT server.